lucasscodes/Arma3-Autojoin/README.md

 -Tested with Arma 1.84 or 1.94, newer versions could change the UI
     => new colours or locations of errormessage, playercount, joinbutton, exit errormessage etc.
 -This is hardcoded for a 1680*1050 Display, it just reads hardcoded Pixelvalues.
-    If u use another screensize, change these values or write the obvous missing function to generate them.
+    If you use another screensize, change these values or write the obvous missing function to generate them.
 -Also the loading will only fail inside func. fehlgeschlagen()
     if the errormessage is formatted like "ErrorAtFehlgeschlagen.png",
-    if u want to use the "Fehlgeschlagen.png" variant, u need to change the values inside line 566-586
+    if you want to use the "Fehlgeschlagen.png" variant, you need to change the values inside line 566-586